This post may contain affiliate links, see my Affiliates Disclosure.

 7.Fried Chicken- Yummmm.
 Here are some small tweaks you can make to this dish to drop the carbs.
 First off, be sure to season your chicken properly to give it plenty of flavor.
 I use a rotisserie chicken seasoning (be sure to check the carb level in your seasoning choice) next I use just 1/4 cup flour in a baggie which will lightly cover many pieces of chicken, then fry.
 Other options include using other lower carb coatings such as flaxseed, almond flour, etc.

-9.Pot Roast or Steak- These are usually considered to be low in carbs-just watch the side dishes which may include potatoes and or other starches.
+10.Pot Roast or Steak- These are usually considered to be low in carbs-just watch the side dishes which may include potatoes and or other starches.
 Try serving a big salad with beef entrees or include sides like parmesan topped tomatoes, skillet green beans or sautéed mushrooms.
+Check out our Steak Quesadilla.